Amplified response of cavity-coupled quantum-critical systems

-We focus on the effect of cavity coupling in a canonical magnetic system across its QCP, as illustrated in Fig.~\ref{fig:sche}(a).
-Importantly, when the cavity mode directly [{\it i.e.} bilinearly, {\it cf.} Fig.~\ref{fig:sche}(b)] couples to the degree of freedom that exhibits quantum critical fluctuations, SRPTs can be realized at arbitrarily weak strength of the light-matter interaction.
-By analyzing the scaling behavior of intrinsic squeezing close to the SRPTs, we show that in such systems, the coherent mixing of critical matter modes and cavity photons generates a superradiant state that can be squeezed more efficiently than that in the original Dicke model.
-That a direct coupling of the cavity mode to the quantum critical degree of freedom enables the underlying matter quantum criticality to amplify optical responses represents a key new insight, which has not been studied in previous work on cavity-coupled systems~\cite{lee2004, gammelmark2011phase, zhang2014quantum, rohn2020ising, puel2024, langheld2024quantum,zhu2019dicke, mendoncca2025role, rao2025unilateral}.
+We focus on the effect of cavity coupling in a canonical {quantum} magnetic system across its QCP, as illustrated in Fig.~\ref{fig:sche}{\bf a}.
+Importantly, when the cavity mode directly ({ i.e.} bilinearly, {through a Zeeman coupling that avoids the no-go theorem}, { cf.} Fig.~\ref{fig:sche}{\bf b}) couples to the degree of freedom that exhibits quantum critical fluctuations, we show here that SRPTs can be realized {far below the ultrastrong coupling limit of light-matter interactions} (Fig.~\ref{fig:ising0}{\bf a},{\bf c}); thus, our work bypasses both challenges in the long-standing pursuit of equilibrium SRPT.
+The superradiant states, thus obtained, are highly squeezable in the vicinity of the SRPTs, and support a large multipartite entanglement that can be witnessed by the quantum Fisher information.
+Since both aspects provide valuable metrological resources, our work indicates cavity quantum materials tuned to the vicinity of matter-QCP can {potentially} serve as particularly efficient quantum sensors.
+By analyzing the scaling behavior of intrinsic squeezing close to the SRPTs, we show that in such systems, the coherent mixing of critical matter modes and cavity photons generates a superradiant state that can be squeezed more efficiently than that in the original Dicke model. {To compare and contrast our results with those for the Dicke model, we restrict our consideration to models of quantum magnetism with spin $1/2$.} That a direct coupling of the cavity mode to a quantum critical degree of freedom enables the underlying matter quantum criticality to sharply amplify the responses to cavity coupling represents a key new insight, which has not been recognized in previous work on such cavity-coupled systems~\cite{lee2004, gammelmark2011phase, zhang2014quantum, rohn2020ising, puel2024, langheld2024quantum,zhu2019dicke, mendoncca2025role, rao2025unilateral}. {Conversely, our results show that cavity coupling provides a means to access the enhanced quantum entanglement of the underlying matter at quantum criticality, thereby suggesting the potential of highly collective quantum materials for quantum information science.
+Finally,} we identify specific materials that are amenable to cavity materials engineering~\cite{lu2025cavity} and provide concrete platforms for validating the effect we have advanced.